Skip to content

 What's Here

-Operation Threshold - Grundy
+Operation Threshold - Black Hawk

 Provides crisis assistance to households.
 Includes utility assistance as well as assistance for incidental items that are needed to attain/maintain employment (car repairs, work clothes, etc.).
 Amount of crisis assistance available depends upon funding.